mheinzel/correct-optimisations/thesis-defence/slides.md

 [comment]: # Could also talk about evaluation briefly.
 Precursor to `relax`, accumulating thinning.

-## Conversion From Co-de-Bruijn syntax
+## Conversion From Co-de-Bruijn Syntax
   - take all those thinnings at the nodes
   - only use them at the latest moment, variables